mapbender/mb-test-applications/README.md

 print_sidepane.yml: PrintClient integrated in Sidepane, with additional feature to turn frame on/off (& replace_pattern commented out) print.yml: Default PrintClient application with button in toolbar (& replace_pattern commented out).

+redlining_dialog_naked.yml: Pure redlining application, includes a button in the toolbar that heads to the redlining_dialog. redlining_imageexport.yml: Redlining and imageexport application to test the functionality between the elements. redlining_print.yml: Redlining and print application to test the functionality between the elements. redlining_sidepane_naked.yml: Pure redlining in the sidepane (application).
+Includes no other features. redlining_sidepane.yml: Default redlining in the sidepane (application).
+Has the default tools.

 ### ol4 directory

 Test cases for the OpenLayer 4 tests.
 They should still work with OL2 but if an element gets a new parameter or looses one, they might be only valid for OL4.